dustinrue/ControlPlane/README.markdown

 # SERVER INSTALLATION

+The server requires at least PHP 5.2 and a MySQL server installation!

 - Copy the server scripts to your web server:
   All files inside /server except the content of the `/server/local` directory
 - Execute the SQL statements from `database_schema.sql` in your MySQL database on the web server